craquiest/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 2304
 ```
-We have 2304 missing values in the steps variable, which also correspond to the number of lines with missing values.
+We have **2304 missing values** in the steps variable, which also correspond to the number of lines with missing values.
 Thus, we can conclude that all missing values are occur in the steps column.

-We can try to fill in these missing values: one way to do so is to fill in each missing step count with the average step count of the same 5-minute window, using the intra-day pattern we just plotted earlier.
+We can try to fill in these missing values: **one way to do so is to fill in each missing step count with the average step count of the same 5-minute window**, using the intra-day pattern we just plotted earlier.
 We must first join the original table with the per_interval table, matching their interval variables.
 We then apply a condition, to only impute the average intraday step only when the data is missing.